 Our vision is to end pet overpopulation and to advocate and educate for the humane treatment of animals.

 - The Humane Society is an open-admission shelter.
-We accept every animal that is brought through our doors.
+We accept every animal that is brought through our doors, if we cannot help the pet stay in it’s home.

 - We give the animals the food, shelter, warmth, medical care and loving attention they desperately need.